Working Draft

 Source: EPUBTest reading-510 : TTS allows pause for indicating headings, paragraphs, list items, etc, ReadAloud-510 : Text to Speech handles punctuation and document structure appropriately

-The user should be able to to turn off the read aloud visual emphasis.
+The user must be able to to turn off the read aloud visual emphasis.

 Source: ReadAloud-610 : Text is emphasised as it is spoken by read aloud